Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Data

+Despite the granular information provided by this database, it is important to realize the following three limitations.
+First, this database contains systematically more investors from the U.S. as well as more senior VCs due to data availability online and the data collection method used by data companies.\footnote{Most of the commercial databases used here are provided by U.S. data companies and collected by English speakers with the exception of Zdatabase, which is the most comprehensive and timely database covering VC and PE activities in China.} Hence, it may not be representative of the true geographical distribution of all venture capitalists in the world.
+Second, because of the high turnover rate within the VC industry, the contact information and status of these investors need to be updated frequently before use.
+Third, except for the key variables like gender, seniority, and location, other demographic variables are only available for relatively famous investors whose biographies are more readily available online.
 The Summary Statistics of the 17,882 investors’ demographic information is provided in Table \ref{investor_summary}.
-Panel A reports the location distribution of these investors, showing that U.S.-based investors account for 84.91\% of this set of investors.
-The map of investors' global geographical distribution is provided in Figure \ref{map_global}, and the U.S. geographical distribution is provided in Figure \ref{map_US}.
-Panel B shows that most investors are interested in the Information Technology industry.
-Other important preferred industries include Healthcare, Consumers and Energy.
+Panel A reports the location distribution of these investors, showing that US-based investors account for 84.91\% of this set of investors.\footnote{Maps of investors' global geographical distribution and U.S. geographical distribution are provided in Online Appendix Figure \ref{map_global} and \ref{map_US}.} Panel B shows that most investors are interested in the Information Technology industry.
+Other important preferred industries include Healthcare, Consumers, and Energy.
 Panel C summarizes investors' background information.
 On average, female investors account for 24\% of total investors.
-This is consistent with the NVCA/Deloitte survey results showing that women accounted for 21\% of investment professionals in the U.S. VC industry in 2018 due to recent progress in increasing diversity.\footnote{See \href{https://www2.deloitte.com/content/dam/Deloitte/us/Documents/audit/us-audit-egc-nvca-human-capital-suvey-2018.pdf.} {https://www2.deloitte.com/content/dam/Deloitte/us/Documents/audit/us-audit-egc-nvca-human-capital-suvey-2018.pdf} \cite{gompers2014gender} also show that women are under-represented among senior investment professionals in the VC industry.} Senior investors, who are partners, president, C-level managers, or vice president and above, account for 84\% of total investors in our database based on available online information.
-Most investors are institutional investors, and angel investors, who only account for 11\% of our sample investors.
-61\% of investors attended graduate schools and more than 30\% of them attended top universities.
-This is consistent with \cite{gompers2017diversity}, who show that VC investors are usually better educated than the average level.
-Only 2\% of all investors work in not-for-profit impact funds.\footnote{Pitchbook classifies VC funds into not-for-profit funds and for-profit funds together with the description of their investment preferences.} If I use the indicative key words in the fund descriptions to classify the VC funds following \cite{barber2020impact}, this percentage increases to 6\%-8\% depending on the key word selection method.
+This is consistent with the NVCA/Deloitte survey results showing that women accounted for 21\% of investment professionals in the U.S. VC industry in 2018 due to recent progress in increasing diversity.\footnote{See \href{https://www2.deloitte.com/content/dam/Deloitte/us/Documents/audit/us-audit-egc-nvca-human-capital-suvey-2018.pdf.} {``NVCA–Deloitte Human Capital Survey 2019."} \cite{gompers2014gender} also show that women are under-represented among senior investment professionals in the VC industry.} Senior investors, who are partners, presidents, C-level managers, or vice presidents and above, account for 84\% of total investors in the sample.
+Most investors are institutional investors, and angel investors only account for 11\% of the sample.
+Moreover, only 2\% of all investors work in not-for-profit impact funds.\footnote{Pitchbook classifies VC funds into not-for-profit funds and for-profit funds together with the description of their investment preferences.
+If I use indicative keywords in the fund descriptions to classify the VC funds following \cite{barber2020impact}, this percentage increases to 6\%-8\% depending on the keyword selection method.} \hypertarget{sec:irr}{